 If you want to make the most of the fall bird migration, you need to know when the peak of migration is in your area.
-The exact times of fall migration vary, but there are plenty of clues birders can watch for to learn when their best fall birds will be arriving.
+The exact times of fall migration vary, but there are plenty of clues birders can watch for in order to learn when their best fall birds will be arriving.

 The actual dates of autumn vary based on your local geography, altitude, and climate.
 In the Northern Hemisphere, autumn occurs from early to mid-September through mid- to late November or early December.
 In the Southern Hemisphere, autumn is from mid- to late March through late May or early June.
 Birds do not have calendars, however, and they rely on different factors to determine when fall commences and it is time for migration.

 Factors Affecting Migration

 Many different factors affect when birds migrate in the fall, and they use different clues to determine when the time is right to move from their breeding range to their wintering range.
 Factors that affect birds’ fall migration include:

 - Food: As summer crops are consumed and less food is regionally available, birds know it is time to move on to areas that have more resources available.
 In years of severe drought or when other factors have reduced food sources, birds may migrate earlier than normal.